geodynamics/aspect/doc/sphinx/parameters/Postprocess.md

 **Pattern:** [List of <[Anything]> of length 0...4294967295 (inclusive)]

-**Documentation:** This determines what minerals and fabrics or fabric selectors are used used for the LPO calculation.
+**Documentation:** This determines what minerals and fabrics or fabric selectors are used used for the LPO/CPO calculation.
 The options are Olivine: Passive, A-fabric, Olivine: B-fabric, Olivine: C-fabric, Olivine: D-fabric, Olivine: E-fabric, Olivine: Karato 2008 or Enstatite.
 Passive sets all RRSS entries to the maximum.
 The Karato 2008 selector selects a fabric based on stress and water content as defined in figure 4 of the Karato 2008 review paper (doi: 10.1146/annurev.earth.36.031207.124120).

 (parameters:Postprocess/Particles/Crystal_20Preferred_20Orientation/Initial_20grains/Uniform_20grains_20and_20random_20uniform_20rotations/Volume_20fractions_20minerals)=
 ### __Parameter name:__ Volume fractions minerals
-**Default value:** 0.5, 0.5
+**Default value:** 0.7, 0.3

 **Pattern:** [List of <[Double 0...MAX_DOUBLE (inclusive)]> of length 0...4294967295 (inclusive)]